AideenM12/Joyce-English-School-MS4/README.md

 * I would like to thank the entire slack community for being a source of support, knowledge and positive feedback throughout this project.

 * I would like to thank the tutor support for their patience and guidance throughout the development of this project.
-In particular I would like to thank jo_ci, sean_ci and john_ci who went above and beyond the call of duty for me on several occassions and without whom this project may not have been possible.
+In particular, I would like to thank jo_ci, sean_ci and john_ci who went above and beyond the call of duty for me on several occassions and without whom this project may not have been possible.
 I really am immensely grateful and cannot thank each of them enough.

 * I would like to thank Ben Kavanagh for his excellent and thorough testing during the concluding weeks of this project, for providing excellent suggestions for improvement and also for his kind words of encouragement which provided a much need confidence boost in times of stress.